jaysonzhao/model-car-importer/README.md

 Create the compress-script configmap from the Python file which contains the python code to run the LLM Compression.

 The `tasks/compress/compress-code.py` script:
-- Uses the LLM Compressor library to compress the model using GPTQ quantization
+- Uses the LLM Compressor library to compress the model using AWQ quantization
 - Configures compression parameters like bits (4-bit quantization) and group size
 - Handles multi-GPU compression for faster processing
 - Saves the compressed model in the same format as the original